-The Group annually reviews the carrying amounts of goodwill and intangible assets with indefinite useful lives for impairments.
+The Group annually reviews the carrying amounts of intangible assets and goodwill with indefinite useful lives for impairments.
 The recoverable amounts of the assets are estimated in order to determine the extent, if any, of the impairment loss.

 Intangible assets with finite useful lives